Youssef-Adly/Youssef-Adly/README.md

 <h1 align="center">Hi 👋, I'm Youssef Adly</h1>
-<h3 align="center">A young professional full stack developer, With a Fair experience in Building medium Scale Projects, competent in both front-end and back-end development.
-Using various technologies including JavaScript, Angular, React and Nodejs, collaborative team member with high interpersonal skills, seeking for an opportunity that enhances my career path.</h3>
+<h3 align="center">Full-Stack Developer with expertise in React and Node.js, proficient in front-end and back-end development.
+Experience with Angular, Nest.JS, SQL, and MongoDB.
+Proven ability to build and maintain medium-scale projects, demonstrating a collaborative approach and excellent communication skills.
+Seeking a challenging role in a dynamic and Positive environment.</h3>

 <img align="right" alt="Coding" width="400" src="https://user-images.githubusercontent.com/74038190/212750147-854a394f-fee9-4080-9770-78a4b7ece53f.gif">